Colin Channer: Additional ventures

+Eziba and Squad 1962

 Although he is best known as a novelist, Colin Channer's influence has reached beyond the world of literature to touch the public with his words in other ways.
 In 2001, he was named as co-creative director of Eziba, an online retailer of global handicrafts which went out of business in 2005.
 After his successes with Eziba, he launched his own design and branding firm, Squad 1962.
 Based in Chelsea, Squad 1962 was retained by Island Outpost, the collection of boutique hotels created by Island Records founder Chris Blackwell, the Rock and Roll Hall of Fame inductee who launched the global careers of musicians such as Bob Marley, U2 and Melissa Etheridge.

+Calabash International Literary Festival

 In 2001, along with poet Kwame Dawes, Channer also launched the Calabash International Literary Festival Trust, a registered not-for-profit entity whose mission is "to transform the literary arts in the Caribbean by being the region’s best-managed producer of workshops, seminars and performances."
 The annual festival takes place each year at Jake's in Treasure Beach, Jamaica.

 Calabash has become the festival of choice for some of the world's most gifted authors.
 2005 launched The Calabash Chapbook Series, which, to date, includes six books of poems from workshop members.
 Of these, Ishion Hutchinson, was accepted into NYU's creative writing master's program.
 In July 2006, Akashic Books published the fiction anthology Iron Balloons: Hit Fiction from Jamaica's Calabash Writer's Workshop from the original workshop.
 Channer edited the volume, as well as contributing the short story "How to Beat a Child the Right and Proper Way".

+Music and teaching

 In addition to being the founder and artistic director of Calabash, Channer is the founder and bass player of the reggae band pecock Jaxxon.
 Channer has taught in London, New York City, and Jamaica.
 He was an assistant professor of English and coordinator of the B.A. creative writing program at CUNY Medgar Evers College and is currently a Newhouse Visiting Professor in Creative Writing at Wellesley College.

-A dual citizen of Jamaica and the United States, Channer lives with his family in the Fort Greene neighborhood of Brooklyn, New York.
+Honours

+Channer received the Cullman Fellowship from the New York Public Library, and the Henry Merritt Wriston Fellowship from Brown University.
+He, Celeste Ng, and Reyna Grande won the 2023 Writers for Writers Award from Poets & Writers.
+Channer's poetry collection Console was included in New Yorker's The Best Books of 2023.